kenmulford/generators/readme.md

 ### Step 3: Run Artisan

-Run `php artisan list` from the console and you will see `make:transformer' in the "make" section.
+Run `php artisan list` from the console and you will see `make:transformer` in the "make" section.

 ## Defaults